kalmiallc/kalmia-sql-lib/README.md

 Examine tests for usage examples.

-This package must be build, and the dist folder is committed.
-It is done this way because of the NPM build problems.
 To release a new version, npm build must be done (don't forget to update the version in the package.json)

 ```